SEER2

 Primary limiter

-The engine verifies that interpolated total cooling capacity meets the Manual J total load and that sensible capacity is strong enough to handle the sensible portion of the load.
-Latent is then reviewed as its own part of the split.
+Interpolated total cooling capacity is compared against the Manual J total load.
+Sensible capacity is checked against the sensible portion of the load, and latent behavior is reviewed as its own part of the split.

 Heating output is screened at winter design temperature and target airflow so the selected system is not accepted on rated nameplate claims alone.

 Passing a job is not only about being above the load.
-The engine also rejects candidates that exceed the allowed cooling oversize band for the selected mode.
+Candidates that exceed the selected cooling oversize band are flagged for review instead of being treated as automatic upgrades.

-The chosen result carries blower profile, delivered CFM, TESP point, and device pressure-drop assumptions so the equipment result can still be defended once the airside workflow begins.
+The selected result carries blower profile, delivered CFM, TESP point, and device pressure-drop assumptions so the equipment result can be checked again during Manual D duct design.

-Use the bridge values as the starting point for friction-rate and pressure-budget work.
+Use the selected airflow and pressure assumptions as the starting point for duct friction-rate and pressure-budget work.